Sick of protein farts?

 What are protein farts?

-Protein farts are smelly farts caused by protein supplements.
-This may come as a surprise, but it is not protein that causes gas.
-There is no evidence that protein causes you to fart more, or that certain types of protein make your farts smell bad.
+Protein farts are smelly farts caused by protein supplements, not dietary protein.
+This may come as a surprise, but there is no evidence that protein itself causes you to fart, or that certain types of protein make your farts smell bad.
 In other words, the type and amount of protein you consume does not matter.
 What matters are the other ingredients in your protein supplement.
+So, the answer to the question ‘Why does protein make you fart?’ is that protein itself does not actually make you fart.
+Protein supplements, on the other hand, make you pass gas like crazy.

 Here is a list of the most common food additives in protein powder: